while-true-do/ansible-role-yum-cron/README.md

 ## Role Variables

-CentOS does not support other update_cmd.
+CentOS does not support other update commands.
 Defaults must be used.
 - <https://www.centos.org/forums/viewtopic.php?f=47&t=51300>

 ```